kubajznicek/AdaptBoard-keypad/README.md

 @TODO

 #### Programming
-1. Install [CircuitPython](https://learn.adafruit.com/adafruit-kb2040/circuitpython) on your Kee Boar 2040
+1. Install [CircuitPython](https://learn.adafruit.com/adafruit-kb2040/circuitpython) on your Kee Boar 2040 __Developed and tested on CircuitPython version 8.2.7__
 2. Delete the `code.py` file from the CIRCUITPY drive
 3. Upload our [firmware](./firmware/) to the CIRCUITPY drive The final file structure should look like this: